Going weak in the knees before a first date is a good thing. Going weak in the knees mid-run or during a sweaty yoga class? Not so much.

 5. Extended Hand-to-Big-Toe Pose

-Start standing.
-Lift right leg and bend knee in toward chest.
-Grab hold of right big toe with right hand.
+While standing, lift right leg and bend knee in toward chest.
+Grab hold of your right big toe with your right hand.
 Slowly extend right leg straight and then out to the side, still holding onto big toe.

 How to fix it